benroberts999/ampsci/doc/ampsci_input.md

   WK;
   // Maximum radius (au) to calculate Rad Pot for [5.0] rcut;
   // Scale factor for Nuclear size.
-0 for pointlike, 1 for typical [1.0]
+0 for point-like, 1 for typical [1.0]
   scale_rN;
   // List of doubles.
 Extra scaling factor for each l e.g., 1,0,1 => include for
   // s and d, but not for p [1.0]